The steps of diagnosis are essentially,

 - Try the T3 therapy protocol for Wilsons Temperature Syndrome and see how well it works.

 The best overall description of Wilsons Temperature Syndrome, how it comes on, and its typical manifestations in patients’ lives, can be found in the patient book, Wilson’s Temperature Syndrome — A Reversible Thyroid Problem.
-For a list of Wilsons Temperature Syndrome symptoms please see the sidebar to the left.
+For a list of Wilsons Temperature Syndrome symptoms please see the sidebar to the right.

 - The symptoms of Wilsons Temperature Syndrome are classic for low thyroid problems.